godelayheehoo/MIDImorphose/README.md

 - **Note Jitter / Drum Jitter / Retrigger / Random Drop / Delay Note / Pitchbend Probability / Stutter Temperature Menus:**
   - Enter probability or value using the keypad.
 Press `#` to confirm, `*` to clear input.
 Only the '...' option is selectable; pressing select returns to the main menu.

-- **Channel Config Menu:**
+- **Channel Config Menu [deprecated]:**
   - Select “set drum channels” or “set synth channels” to confirm dipswitch assignments.
-Can also reset to default channel assignments. s
+Can also reset to default channel assignments.
+This will be removed in the next hardware edition.

 - **Stutter Length Menu:**
   - Select from 16 different pulse resolutions (e.g., 1/32 note, 1/16 triplet, 1/4 note, etc.).